henyumino/web-portal-berita/README.md

 cp .env.example .env
 ```

-open .env file and change to your db username and password
+open .env file and change this line to your db username and password
 ```
 DB_DATABASE=your_database
 DB_USERNAME=your_db_username